-How to create your own Docker Customised Image ?
+How to commit your own Docker Customized Image from container?

 Docker is an open-source container management service and one of the most popular tools of DevOps which is being popular among the deployment team.
 Docker is mostly used in Agile-based projects which require continuous delivery of the software.
-The founder, Chief Technical Officer, and Chief Architect Officer of the Docker Open source project is Soloman Hykes.
-It was launched in 2013 by Dotcloud, since then it is the world’s leading software container platform.
-For more details about the containerization using docker and it’s internal architecture click here.
+The founder, Chief Technical Officer, and Chief Architect Officer of the Docker Open source project is Solomon Hykes.
+It was launched in 2013 by Dotcloud since then it is the world’s leading software container platform.
+For more details about containerization using docker and its docker architecture.

-In this article, we will see how we can create our own customized Docker images and how we can push it to the docker hub profile.
-It is good practice to push your images to docker hub profile as you don’t have to create it again and you can pull those images in your system as well as in cloud with all your work saved in it.
+How we can create our own customized Docker images and how we can push them to the Docker hub profile?
+It is good practice to push your images to the docker hub profile as you don’t have to create it again and you can pull those images in your system as well as in the cloud with all your work saved in it.

 Creating docker images is not a tedious task.
-We can create a docker image easily with few commands.
+We can create a docker image easily with a few commands.
 There are two ways of creating a docker image depending upon the purpose for which you want to create the image.
-The first method is using commit command and another method is by using Dockerfile concept.
-To read more details about the components of docker ie, Docker images and Docker File click here.
+The first method is using the commit command and another method is by using the Dockerfile concept.
+Know more details about the components of Docker ie, Docker images, and Docker File.

 Now let’s start creating our own customized docker image using the commit command.
 Before going with our own docker image we should first set up and configure docker in our operating system.
-To learn more about how to setup docker you can refer to this article.
-After successful installation let’s learn some of the docker commands which we will be using.
+To learn more about how to set up docker you can refer to how to install docker.
+After successful installation let’s learn some of the docker commands.

 docker pull alex43/ubuntu-with-git:v1.0

-The second command is run command which we will use to run the pulled image.
+The second command is the run command which we will use to run the pulled image.
 This command will launch my image and we will get an interactive shell/terminal of that image.
-The syntax is like, -it for an interactive terminal, –name to give reference name for my image launched and then my image_name.
+The syntax is like this -it is for an interactive terminal, –name to give the reference name for my image launched, and then my image_name.

 docker run -it --name myos alex43/ubuntu-with-git:v1.0

-The third command and the most important command for creating our own image is commit command.
+The third command and the most important command for creating our own image is the commit command.
 By using this command we can simply create our own image with the packages which we want from the existing image.
 The syntax is like, docker commit Nameof_RunningImage your_own_name: tag.

 docker commit myos ubuntu-basicbundle:v1.0

-The fourth command is tag command.
-By using this command we need to rename our image with syntax username/image-name:tag.
-Before executing this command you need to create an account on the Docker hub and you have to give the same username which you have given in the docker hub profile.
+The fourth command is the tag command.
+By using this command we need to rename our image with the syntax username/image-name:tag.
+Before executing this command you need to create an account on the Docker hub and you have to give the same username which you have given in the Docker hub profile.

 docker tag alex43/ubuntu-with-git:v1.0 alex43/ubuntu-basicbundle:v1.0

-The fifth command is login command.
-By using this command we will logged in to the docker hub account through our terminal and it is required to upload our docker image to the docker hub profile.
+The fifth command is the login command.
+By using this command we will log in to the docker hub account through our terminal and it is required to upload our docker image to the docker hub profile.

 docker login --username alex43 --password your_passwd